ahnan4arch/op-docs/Open Peer - Protocol Specification.md

     * Name - a human readable friendly name for the product
     * Image - a human visual image for the brand that must be square in shape.
     * Agent URL - a web page that can be rendered in a browser to obtain more information about the agent
-  * Grant
+  * List of grant service challenges containing:
-    * ID - ID as passed into the lockbox access request
+    * ID - a challenge ID that the server generated which the client application will have to authorize
+    * Name - a human readable name for the service requesting the challenge
-    * secret - the secret that goes with the grant ID
+    * Image - a brandable image representing the service requesting the challenge
+    * URL - a browser renderable page the user can go to obtain more information about this service requesting the challenge
-  * List of namespace URLs to be granted to the grant ID
+    * List of namespace URLs granted to the grant challenge
   * Browser information
     * Visibility - the browser window is being shown in what state
       * "visible" - the browser window is visible